Everyone knows Lonesome George. He’s the last of his kind, the sole surviving member of his species, the only remaining Pinta Island Giant Tortoise.

 In 1994, descendants of tortoises sent over from Charles Darwin Research Station were discovered on Española Island.
 Very encouraging news!

-As a reward for his services, Diego will be returned to Española Island sometime within the next year.
+As a reward for his services, Diego was returned to Española Island to live freely for the rest of his life..

-After nearly a century away, Diego is going home!
+After nearly a century away, Diego is already home!